1931 Pacific typhoon season: Shanghai typhoon

 A tropical cyclone began developing between Yap and Guam on August 14.
 It drifted northward initially, and later began a west-northwest track on August 19.
 The typhoon curved back to the northwest, striking Okinawa on August 24.
 A station in Naha recorded a minimum pressure of 963 mbar.
 After crossing the East China Sea, the typhoon curved to the north and struck China's east coast near Ningbo on August 25.
 The storm passed east of Shanghai, bringing estimated winds of 160 km/h to the city.
-The SS President Cleveland rode out the typhoon along the Huangpu River, and recorded a pressure of 966 mbar.
-After affecting China, the typhoon recurved to the northeast, moving across the Yellow Sea, the northern Korean peninsula, the Sea of Japan, and eventually the La Pérouse Strait.
+The rode out the typhoon along the Huangpu River, and recorded a pressure of 966 mbar.
+After affecting China, the typhoon recurved to the northeast, moving across the Yellow Sea, the northern Korean Peninsula, the Sea of Japan, and eventually the La Pérouse Strait.
 The typhoon was last observed on August 28.

 In Shanghai, high winds knocked down hundreds of trees.
 Ahead of the typhoon, heavy rainfall across China led to the deadliest floods worldwide in the 20th century, with large areas flooded along the country's major rivers.
-On August 26, wind-generated waves from the typhoon broke the walls of the levees along Lake Gaoyou.
+On August 26, wind-generated waves from the typhoon broke the walls of the levees along Gaoyou Lake.
 There were 15 breaks in levees along the Grand Canal, inundating a 25900 km2 portion of northern Jiangsu, including 80 towns, killing 300,000 people, according to contemporaneous news reports.
 In the city of Gaoyou, the levee break killed 2,000 people in the middle of the night.
 In 2005, the 1931 Gaoyou Flood museum opened, featuring aerial photographs of the floods, taken by Charles Lindbergh.
 In Korea, the typhoon killed 40 people, with 770 fishermen reported missing after the storm's passage.